-01.5.5 Packing for Transport to WGH Step Action 1.
-Ensure all specimens are labelled appropriately and caps are secure and sealed; all non-vacutainer-type containers holding liquid must be sealed with Parafilm (Urine Containers, etc.).
+Packing for 1 ransport to WGH Step Action 1.
+Ensure all specimens are labeled appropriately and caps are secure and sealed; all non-vacutainer-type containers holding liquid must be sealed with Parafilm (Urine Containers, etc.).
 The primary receptacle must be leak proof.
 2. Place all sealed patient specimens into a leak proof secondary receptacle (a biohazard bag) with sufficient absorbent for the amount of liquid (e.g. 1 absorbent pad per 15 mL) - preferably one set of patient specimens per biohazard bag.
 3. Seal the biohazard bag, this bag/container must be water tight to prevent any possible specimen leakage from the primary receptacle.
 4. Place the corresponding paper work (requisitions/packing slips) in the front sleeve of the biohazard bag.
 NOTE: Paperwork cannot be placed in the same pouch as the specimens since it may become contaminated by leakage.
-This may lead to specimen rejection Place the biohazard bags into an outer receptacle (container/bag/box), it must have rigid sides to prevent breakage or damage of specimens in transport.
-Specimens must be packed to prevent them from rattling around loosely and include in this packaging any material (e.g. gel packs or ice packs) to keep the specimen at the required temperate for transport.
-IF THEN np Specimens Refrigerated Specimens Frozen Specimens 5.
-Outside Temperature > 15 °C Secure packaging only Extra fridge temperature gel packs and secure packaging Extra frozen gel packs and secure packaging Outside Temperature 0 - 15 °C Room temperature gel packs with secure packaging Fridge temperature gel packs and secure packaging Frozen gel packs and secure packaging Outside Temperature < 0 °C Extra Room temperature gel packs with secure packaging Secure packaging only Frozen gel packs and secure packaging Seal the outer receptacle to ensure packing materials and specimens are contained.
-IF THEN 6.
-Exempt Specimens The rigid walled outer receptacle is acceptable to transport by ground.
+This may lead to specimen rejection 5.
+Place the biohazard bags into an outer receptacle (container/bag/box), it must have rigid side prevent breakage or damage of specimens in transport.
+Specimens must be packed to preve them from rattling around loosely and include in this packaging any material (e.g. gel packs of packs) to keep the specimen at the required temperate for transport.
+IF THEN II. mp Specimens Refrigerated Specimens Frozen Specimens ackaging only Extra fridge temperature gel packs and secure packaging Extra frozen gel packs and secure packaging Outside Temperature 0 - 15 °C Room ten packs wit packaging Fridge temperature gel packs and secure packaging Frozen gel packs and secure packaging Outside Temperature < 0 °C Extra Roc om temperature with secure Secure packaging only Frozen gel packs and secure packaging -20 °C or colder Extra Roo om temperature with secure Add room temperature gel packs for insulation with secure packaging.
+Frozen gel packs and secure packaging 6.
+Seal the outer receptacle to ensure packing materials and specimens are contained.
+Exempt Specimens THEN The rigid walled outer receptacle is acceptable to transport by ground.
 Proceed to step 8.
-0. Category B (UN 3373) specimens or specimens transporting by air.
+Category B (UN 3373) specimens or specimens transporting by air.
 The outer receptacle is required to be placed into a fourth (stronger) shipping receptacle that meets TDG standards and has the appropriate external markings/notification for Category B (UN3373) specimens.
 Proceed to step 7.
 7. Place the sealed outer receptacle into a shipping (fourth) receptacle that meets TDG standards.
 NOTE: A corrugated cardboard box is appropriate to use as the fourth receptacle.
 8. Address the outside of the outer/shipping receptacle with the WGH Laboratory Address 9.
 Indicate on the outside of the outer/shipping receptacle the required specimen temperature transport conditions (Room Temperature, Refrigerated or Frozen).